ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 * Security Considerations: In some usage scenarios, entity identifiers carried in ALTO Protocol messages may reveal information about an ALTO client or an ALTO service provider.
-Applications and ALTO service providers using addresses of the registered type should be made aware of how (or if) the addressing scheme relates to private information and network proximity.
+Applications and ALTO service providers using addresses of the registered type should be cognizant of how (or if) the addressing scheme relates to private information and network proximity.

 This specification requests registration of the identifiers "ipv4", "ipv6" and "pid", as shown in [](#TableEntityDomainNames).

-## ALTO Entity Property Type Registry {#IANAEndpointProp}
+## ALTO Entity Property Type Registry {#IANAEntityProp}

 This document requests IANA to create and maintain the "ALTO Entity Property Type Registry", listed in [](#TablePropertyTypes).